 - Electromyography (EMG).
-During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
-The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
+During an EMG, your provider inserts a needle electrode through the skin into various muscles.
+The test evaluates the electrical activity of the muscles when they contract and when they're at rest.
 You may feel a little pain when the electrodes are inserted, but most people can complete the test without much discomfort.

 - Magnetic resonance imaging (MRI).
-This test uses a powerful magnetic field and radio waves to produce detailed views of your body in multiple planes.
-It often can show the extent of the damage caused by a brachial plexus injury and can help assess the status of arteries that are important for the limb or for reconstruction of it.
+This test uses a powerful magnetic field and radio waves to produce detailed views of the body in multiple planes.
+It often can show the extent of the damage caused by a brachial plexus injury and can help assess the status of arteries that are important for the limb or for its reconstruction.
 New methods of high-resolution MRI, known as magnetic resonance neurography, may be used.

 - Computerized tomography (CT) myelography.
-Computerized tomography uses a series of X-rays to obtain cross-sectional images of your body.
-CT myelography adds a contrast material, injected during a spinal tap, to produce a detailed picture of your spinal cord and nerve roots during a CT scan.
+Computerized tomography uses a series of X-rays to obtain cross-sectional images of the body.
+CT myelography adds a contrast material, injected during a spinal tap, to produce a detailed picture of the spinal cord and nerve roots during a CT scan.
 This test is sometimes performed when MRIs don't provide adequate information.

 Nerves that have only been stretched may recover without further treatment.

-Your doctor may recommend physical therapy to keep your joints and muscles working properly, maintain range of motion, and prevent stiff joints.
+Your provider may recommend physical therapy to keep the joints and muscles working properly, maintain range of motion, and prevent stiff joints.

 Surgery to repair brachial plexus nerves should generally occur within six months after the injury.
 Surgeries that occur later than that have lower success rates.